jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 ### setViewControllerStack(viewControllerStack) {#setViewControllerStack}

 Sets the view controller stack.
-You should rarely use this method as it's handled by the `Moobile.ViewController` class.
+You will rarely use this method as it's handled by the `Moobile.ViewController` class.

 #### Parameters: